 As you start up this rocky gully, snow can linger late in the season and the path isn’t always obvious.
 If you get below the lookout spire and can’t find the trail, look hard for cairns and follow a slanted rock straight up to a saddle below and to the left of the lookout spire.
 You’ll eventually spy some cairns tied with colorful orange ribbon.
 Once you crest the saddle, the views of Hidden Lake and the Cascades are immense!
 A trail continues on up the backside of the mountain straight below the lookout with a final short but easy rock scramble to the top.

 Dogs are allowed on the trail all the way to the lookout, but not on the trail to Hidden Lake as that’s inside North Cascades Park boundaries, so please respect the rules.
-Keep in mind as well that it requires a rocky scramble over boulders to reach the lookout, so make sure your pup is up for it!
+Keep in mind as well that the reaching the lookout requires a rocky scramble over boulders, so make sure your pup is capable or can be carried.

 Happy fall hiking everyone!
 And drop me a comment to share your favorite places for fall adventuring!